Enter your details below and I'll email you the course.

 Last, eliminate dead time and focus on what really matters.
 Most people are surprised when they realize how much time they’re wasting on things like surfing the web, checking their Facebook news feed, or watching TV.
 In fact, the average adult devotes 10 hours and 39 minutes a day to screen time.

 Sure, there’s nothing wrong about taking a break every now and then.
 Just make sure you set your priorities straight.
 If your goal is to build a successful side business, use your time wisely.
-Install an app like Freedom (Mac, Windows or iOS) or Cold Turkey (Mac, Windows) to temporarily block social media distractions.
+Install an app like Freedom (Mac, Windows, Android, and iOS) to temporarily block social media distractions.
 These programs limit your access to certain websites across all devices so you can focus on the tasks at hand.
 If you’re not sure how much time you spend on social media, check out Moment.

 With planning and commitment, your side gig could double or triple your revenue.
 Someday, it could become your main source of income.
 Treat it like any other job and put effort into it.